Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Introduction

-On the other hand, the experimental data accompanied by quantum mechanical hints of nonrelativistic QCD limit can guide the systematics of hadronic excited states obtained in various different frameworks.
-Actually we suppose that the charmonium is ideal system , which can be used when concerning and discriminating properties of strong coupling models defined in different metrics.
-While it is commonly assumed that QCD formulated in Minkowski metric and in the Euclidean metric are equivalent, we will regard Euclidean QCD and Minkowski QCD as an independent theories.
-Let us stressed that there are almost no independent comparisons and thus the equivalence of Minkowski and Euclidean formulation is very formal.
-Instead of, it is believed or assumed that the solution in the timelike Minkowski space can be uniquely obtained from the Euclidean solution of the theory by analytical continuation.
-The inverse Wick rotation is common practice in momentum space and corresponds to rotation from auxiliary Euclidean $iq_4$ to real Minkowski space zero component of four momenta.
+The experimental data accompanied by quantum mechanical hints of nonrelativistic QCD limit can guide the systematics of hadronic excited states obtained in various different frameworks.
+Actually we suppose that the charmonium is ideal system, which can be used when concerning and discriminating the properties of strong coupling models defined in different metrics.
+While it is commonly assumed that QCD formulated within the Minkowski metric and in Euclidean space are equivalent, we will regard Euclidean QCD and Minkowski QCD as independent theories.
+Let us stress, that having no comparisons in the literature, the equivalence of the Minkowski and Euclidean formulation is very formal.
+It is believed or assumed that the solution in the timelike Minkowski space can be uniquely obtained from the Euclidean by analytical continuation.
 While this procedure is well defined in perturbation theory calculus, it is not straightforward in confining theory like QCD.
-Actually, it is almost quarter century known, that the (light) quark propagator exhibits complex conjugated branch points \cite{STACAH1990}.
-Recall very similar is assumed for gluons as well \cite{STINGL1,STINGL2} where it is suggested the gluon propagator with two complex conjugated poles (or the sum of) is consistent with confinement.
-Recall however that the presence of complex conjugated singularities implies the presence of singularities inside the contour defined by Wick rotation, implying also that the original Minkowski theory and the theory defined in the Euclidean space are inequivalent.
-In order to provide first insights we start with historically more usual Euclidean formulation of BSE for charmonia as well as we perform realistic non-perturbative calculation using the Minkowski metric as the defining metric.
-Assuming the Euclidean theory represent rather good guess for the form of quark propagator, we use the quark propagator with complex conjugated singularities for Minkowski space calculation as well.
-Contrary to usual believe, the obtained numerical spectra of charmonia prefer Minkowski metric.
+Actually, it has been known for almost a quarter century, that the (light) quark propagator exhibits complex conjugated branch points \cite{STACAH1990} and, very similarly, it is assumed for gluons as well \cite{STINGL1,STINGL2}.
+Such presence of complex conjugated singularities implies inequivalence of the original Minkowski theory and the theory defined in the Euclidean space.
+Recall that the usual Wick rotation does not provide correct Euclidean-Minkowski continuation in this case.
+In order to provide first insights, we start with the historically more usual Euclidean formulation of BSE for charmonia,and we perform a realistic non-perturbative calculation using the Minkowski metric as the defining one.
+Assuming the Euclidean theory offers good approximation, we use the quark propagator with complex conjugated singularities for the Minkowski space calculation as well.
+As we will see, contrary to popular belief, the obtained numerical spectrum prefers the Minkowski metric.